Welcome to the N&S crew.

 So why not treat yourself to a brew that is both exquisitely premium and most certainly unique.
 Noble & Savage.
 Tea made the way it should be.

-In early 2014, Noble & Savage Tea Merchants was little more than the kernel of an idea.
-In-fact it started when two chums met for a bit of a chinwag over tea served in dainty floral teacups.
+Noble & Savage Tea Merchants was little more than the kernel of an idea when two chums met for a bit of a chinwag over tea served in dainty floral teacups.
 In a café.

-After a few years of travelling and building relationships with tea farmers, Rupert registered the business in early 2015 and the plan was (and remains) to develop and distribute a range of premium accessible loose-leaf tea products that New Zealanders could buy and love.
+After a few years of traveling and building relationships with tea farmers and estates, Rupert registered the business in early 2015 and the plan was (and remains) to develop and distribute a range of premium accessible loose-leaf tea products that New Zealanders could buy and love.
 One that all Kiwis could be proud to drink anywhere, anytime.

 What made this concept unique was the sheer dedication to discovering and promoting new and unknown teas characterised by singular styles and perspectives that make them as outstanding.